mozilla-lockwise/lockwise-ios/docs/architecture.md

 ### Action

 Actions are tiny `struct`s or `enum`s that contain declarative language about either the triggering user action or the update request for a given `Store`.
+They can also pass along small pieces of data in the form of Swift's associated values or the `struct` properties.

 ### Dispatcher